11 Reasons Why “Nobody Wants to Work Anymore” and They Have a Valid Point

 States with higher minimum wages typically have higher living costs, and even the higher salaries aren’t enough for workers who need money to live.

-California has a state-wide minimum wage of $16 per hour, more than double the federal minimum.
+For example, California has a state-wide minimum wage of $16 per hour, more than double the federal minimum.
 And yet, it’s still not enough.

-MIT calculated a single person would need to make over $27 per hour to afford life in the state.
+MIT calculated that a single person would need to make over $27 per hour to afford life in the state.
 Half the state’s residents make less than that.

 No One Wants to Work for that Pay